Macy’s upgraded but Nordstrom downgraded, as department store category continues to shift - NewsBreak

 Pre-COVID, department stores faced challenges associated with the consumer move online and other shifts in consumer habits.

-Kohl’s Corp.
-(KSS) is also battling activist investors, with Macellum Advisors GP LLC announcing its plans to nominate a slate of 10 new board directors .
+is also battling activist investors, with Macellum Advisors GP LLC announcing its plans to nominate a slate of 10 new board directors.
 Kohl’s also rejected buyout offers earlier this month.

 Department stores experienced a business slowdown during the holiday season, as sales were pulled forward with shoppers beginning their holiday gift-buying sooner amid concerns over supply chain disruptions.